Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 The same goes for handguns.
 Some handguns have fully adjustable sights, and others require you to drift the rear sight and swap the front sight for a taller or shorter model.

-The direction you adjust will depend on if your front or rear sight makes the windage and elevation adjustments.
+The direction you adjust will depend on whether your front or rear sight makes the windage and elevation adjustments.
+Iron sights are nowhere near as simple as they might look.

 Adjusting Elevation